Trump, GOP lawmakers: Manafort charges no relation to campaign, alleged 'collusion'

 Manafort and Gates were indicted by a federal grand jury Friday on 12 counts, including conspiracy against the United States, conspiracy to launder money, unregistered agent of a foreign principal, false and misleading Foreign Agent Registration (FARA) statements, false statements and seven counts of failure to file reports of foreign banks and financial accounts.
 The indictments were announced Monday.

-Mueller’s team also unsealed a guilty plea by former Trump campaign foreign policy adviser George Papadopolos, who admitted to making false statements to FBI agents as part of the investigation.
-According to court documents, Papadopolos’ false statements were in regards to his relationship with a Russian ‘professor,’ who had ties to Russian government officials.
+Mueller’s team also unsealed a guilty plea by former Trump campaign foreign policy adviser George Papadopoulos, who admitted to making false statements to FBI agents as part of the investigation.
+According to court documents, Papadopoulos’ false statements were in regards to his relationship with a Russian ‘professor,’ who had ties to Russian government officials.

 The special counsel probe and Russia “hoax,” as the president has described it, has cast a cloud over the Trump administration.
 But last week, the White House enjoyed a shift in focus, amid new revelations in the controversial Obama-era Uranium One deal and the payments behind the salacious anti-Trump dossier.